Full sun is getting 6 Hrs or more of direct sun Daily. Part Sun is 4-6 Hrs of direct sun daily.

-Bud's Yellow' is a yellowtwig dogwood that is noted for its bright yellow twigs in winter.
-It is a rapid-growing, multi-stemmed, suckering, deciduous shrub that grows to a maximum size of 5-8' tall on erect, usually unbranched stems.
+Bud's Yellow' is a yellowtwig dogwood it is a rapid-growing, multi-stemmed, suckering, deciduous shrub that grows to a maximum size of 5-8' tall on erect.
 The outstanding ornamental features of this cultivar are: (1) bright yellow winter stems which are particularly showy against a snowy backdrop and (2) disease-resistant, ovate to elliptic, medium/dark green leaves (to 4.5" long)

 NEON BURST is a compact selection of tatarian dogwood that features bright yellow to chartreuse foliage in the spring and summer, a showy display of fall color, and vibrant red stems in winter.
 Small white flowers are borne in terminal clusters in mid-spring.
 Resists scorching in full sun.

 Siberian Pearls’ is noted for its compact size, profuse flowering/fruiting and bright red twigs in winter.
-It is a multi-stemmed, suckering, deciduous shrub that typically grows 3-4’ tall on erect, usually unbranched stems.
+It is a multi-stemmed, suckering, deciduous shrub that typically grows 3-4’ tall .
 Tiny, yellowish-white flowers appear in flat-topped clusters (to 2.5” diameter) in late spring, with sparse, intermittent, additional flowering sometimes continuing into summer.
-Flowers give way to clusters of white, pearl-like drupes in summer

 Silver and Gold’ is a yellowtwig dogwood cultivar that is primarily grown for its bold variegated foliage and its yellow winter stems.
 This is a suckering shrub that typically grows to 5-7’ tall by 6-8’ wide.
 Leaves (2-4” long) are variegated with irregular creamy white margins.
 Leaves turn yellow in autumn.
 Stems turn bright yellow in winter.